 Applications of Alignment Lasers

-Some examples for typical applications of alignment lasers in industry and by the military:
+Some examples of typical applications of alignment lasers in industry and by the military:

 - A spot laser can mark a spot on a workpiece where a laser drilling machine is about to drill a hole, or a laser marking machine will produce some pattern.
 For that purpose, a visible alignment beam must be precisely aligned with the processing beam.

 - Similar devices are used for military purposes, e.g. supporting the targeting with guns.

 - An infrared free-space optical communications system may require initial alignment with a visible laser beam.

 - Spot lasers can be used to align machinery, e.g. concerning the position of a rotation axis.

 - In conjunction with a position-sensitive detector, tiny movements of a device can be monitored accurately.

 - When building an infrared bulk laser or an optical parametric oscillator, a visible alignment laser may help substantially to find the initial approximate alignment of the laser resonator.